Monoclonal Antibody to Human PD-L1 (Clone: ABM4E54)

 |Content :||25 µg in 50 µl/100 µg in 200 µl PBS containing 0.05% BSA and 0.05% sodium azide.
 Sodium azide is highly toxic.|

 |Storage condition :||Store the antibody at 4°C; stable for 6 months.
 For long-term storage; store at -20°C. Avoid repeated freeze and thaw cycles.|

-PD-L1 (CD274/B7-H1) is a critical membrane-bound costimulatory molecule belongs to the B7 superfamily that inhibits immune responses through its receptor, PD-1 and PD-L1 play a key role in the pathogenesis of inflammatory diseases (programmed death 1).
-It is widely expressed in the mononuclear phagocyte system (MPS), may co-stimulate T cells and regulates inflammatory responses.
+PD-L1 (CD274/B7-H1) is a critical membrane-bound costimulatory molecule belonging to the B7 superfamily that inhibits immune responses through its receptor, PD-1.
+PD-L1 plays a key role in the pathogenesis of inflammatory diseases (programmed death 1).
+It is widely expressed in the mononuclear phagocyte system (MPS), may co-stimulate T cells, and regulates inflammatory responses.
 PD-L1 exerts inflammation regulatory functions via a negative co-stimulatory effect on T cell functions to inhibit cytokine secretion, facilitate apoptosis of activated T cells and induce T cell anergy.
-Aberrant expression and dysregulation of CD274/PD-L1 have been reported during bacterial infection, inflammation and in numerous autoimmune diseases.
+Aberrant expression and dysregulation of CD274/PD-L1 have been reported during bacterial infection, inflammation, and in numerous autoimmune diseases.